smartcontractkit/chainlink-env/KUBERNETES.md

 11. `make delete_cluster`

 ### Typical problems
+1. Not enough memory/CPU or cluster is slow Recommended settings for Docker are (Docker -> Preferences -> Resources):
+   - 6 CPU
+   - 10Gb MEM
+   - 50-150Gb Disk
-1. `NodeHasDiskPressure` errors, pods get evicted
+2. `NodeHasDiskPressure` errors, pods get evicted
     Use `make docker_prune` to clean up all pods and volumes